mochinokiladra/LING-L645/FinalProject/README.md

 ##### Dataset Issues
 * First of all, let’s talk about the dataset.
 In each sentence pair in ParaNMT-50M, there is one human-generated sentence and one machine-generated one that is assumed to be a paraphrase.
 There are obviously some problems with this.
 I think that an ideal paraphrase corpus would probably consist of pairs of high-quality human-created paraphrases with an abundance of lexical and syntactic variation.
 Unsurprisingly, that kind of thing isn't easy to find for cheap.

 * I went with Para-NMT50 because even though it was created through backtranslation, it seemed to be of decent quality.
 It was easy to download and work with.
 It is also made up of sentences, and I was interested in doing something with sentential paraphrases.
 However, manual inspection of the corpus did reveal that quite a few sentences were not true paraphrases.
 There were apparent errors that probably came from the machine translations.
 There also appeared to be some sentences in the corpus that were entirely or mostly in Czech.
-I did not attempt to filter these out.
-So the model is getting some incorrect or unhelpful examples in training.
+I did not attempt to filter out any non-English sentences or erroneous translations.

 * It would be interesting to try doing this with other corpora and see what the results are.
 It also might be worthwhile to adjust the Para-NMT dataset more: additional filtering out of problematic sentence pairs, for example.

+* It would also be nice to try this on languages other than English.
+If it's difficult to find high-quality paraphrase corpora in English, it's even harder to find ones in other languages.
+However, there are some out there, like Opusparcus and the Tatoeba corpus, which contain paraphrase pairs in multiple languages.

 ##### Code Issues
 * I need to go back and fix the bug in my code that paired the high-cosine-similarity sentences.